Wondering how to make a website but don’t know where to start?

-We will show you how to create a website in under an hour, without writing a single line of code.
+We will show you how to create a website in under 15 minutes, without writing a single line of code.

 You will learn how to build a website for less than the price of a coffee.

-In fact, I followed the steps in this guide to build this website that you are on right now.
+In fact, I followed the steps in this guide to build the website that you are on right now.